 The specific configuration above was used for the compliance testing.
 Note that this solution will be compatible with other Avaya Servers and Media Gateway platforms running similar versions of Communication Manager and Session Manager.
+Telnyx prefers not to show their SIP trunk systems and software release.

 Note - The Avaya Aura® servers and the Avaya SBCE used in the reference configuration and shown on the previous table were deployed on a virtualized environment.
-These Avaya components ran as virtual machines over VMware® (ESXi 6.0.0) platforms.
+These Avaya components ran as virtual machines over VMware® (ESXi 6.7.0) platforms.
 Consult the installation documentation on the References section for more information.